atorralba/atorralba.github.io/_posts/2019-06-23-GoogleCTF2019_BobNeedsAFile.md

 INFO:paramiko.transport:Disconnect (code 11): disconnected by user
 ~~~

 Wow, just with that we see that `data.txt` is the file that Bob requests!
 And by pure luck it seems the exploit works too.
-It's just we didn't know what we would want to exploit with it just yet.
+It's just we don't know what we want to exploit with it just yet.
 But Bob said he would "come back to us" with the result of his "job", so let's listen for incoming connections again and see what happens:

 ~~~
 $ sudo tcpdump -nn -i eth0 'port not 443 and port not 80 and port not 22 and tcp'